cuelang/cuelang.org/content/en/docs/usecases/datadef.md

 contain a `hobby` field.

 The current API only reports a yay or nay.
-Plans are to give a full actionable reports.
+The plan is to give full actionable reports.
 Feedback welcome!